CK-ghub/AWS-Object-Text-Recognition-Pipeline/README.md

 3) Parallely run both the applications on two different windows.

 ## ObjectRecognition on Instance EC2_A
+1) This application reads images from the S3 bucket that has already been created:- https://njit-cs-643.s3.us-east-1.amazonaws.com
-1) The images that satisfy the object "Car" and with confidence > 90 are pushed to the SQS queue created in the application.
+2) The images that satisfy the object "Car" and with confidence > 90 are pushed to the SQS queue created in the application.
-2) We can see that 6 images have satisfied the condition and been pushed to the queue. <br>
+3) We can see that 6 images have satisfied the condition and been pushed to the queue. <br>
 ![image](https://github.com/CK-ghub/AWS-Object-Text-Recognition-Pipeline/assets/69519007/87214c94-1784-4c5a-b810-28bfb531c7f3)
 <br>
-3) The queue is also generated in AWS lab as shown below.
+4) The queue is also generated in AWS lab as shown below.
 (In SQS under Services)<br>

 ![image](https://github.com/CK-ghub/AWS-Object-Text-Recognition-Pipeline/assets/69519007/9ac75e78-8587-4fc2-916c-00ac2467fcf0)
  <br>